c-hut/password-checker/README.md

    `cd project_name`

-5. Create a Django app: these are essentially components within a Django project that handle specific functions.
+5. **Create a Django app**: these are essentially components within a Django project that handle specific functions.
 In order to create a new app, run the following command:

    `python manage.py startapp app_name`

-   \* _Replace **app_name** with the name of your app_
+   \* _Replace **app_name** with the name of your app._

 6. Define URL patterns: these must be defined in the `urls.py` file - within the app directory - to map URLs to views; this is where you should specify which views are to be called for each constructed URL.
 Read more about URL patterns [here](https://docs.djangoproject.com/en/5.0/topics/http/urls/).

-7. Define views: these are Python functions or classes designed to handle requests and return responses.
+7. **Define views**: these are Python functions or classes designed to handle requests and return responses.
 Views should be defined in `views.py` - located within the app directory.
 Read more about views [here](https://docs.djangoproject.com/en/5.0/topics/http/views/).

-8. Configure settings: these settings moderate the behaviour of your Django project; database connection, static files, and middleware should all be configured in `settings.py`.
+8. **Configure settings**: these settings moderate the behaviour of your Django project; database connection, static files, and middleware should all be configured in `settings.py`.
 Read more about settings [here](https://docs.djangoproject.com/en/5.0/topics/settings/).

-9. Add necessary files: a number of files are needed for successful deployment, such as a `requirements.txt` file within which dependencies need to be added; a `.gitattributes` file within which attributes can be assigned to pathnames, and so on.
+9. **Add necessary files**: a number of files are needed for successful deployment, such as a `requirements.txt` file within which dependencies need to be added; a `.gitattributes` file within which attributes can be assigned to pathnames, and so on.

 10. When you're ready, start the development server by running the following command: